 Whitestone Contracting Limited prides itself on being the best it can be.
-We are focused on continual improvement of our systems and processes to improve the way we operate.
+The company is focused on continual improvement of systems and processes to improve the way we operate.

-Whitestone Contracting Limited holds ACC tertiary accreditation.
+Whitestone Contracting Limited holds ACC tertiary accreditation and is AS/NZS4801:2001 accredited.
 This means the company has safety systems in place of a very high standard.
 The company employs a full time Health and Safety Coordinator and the company takes health and safety of its employees and the public very seriously.

-The company is ISO 9001:2000 accredited.
+The company is ISO 9001:2008 accredited.
 The company has a management system in place which meets good practice and the company is audited every twelve months to verify compliance with the system.

-Whitestone Contracting Limited is ISO 14001 accredited.
+Whitestone Contracting Limited is ISO 14001:2004 accredited.
 ISO14001 accreditation confirms we have environmental systems in place and we are continually improving our environmental performance.